 Private equity is used when a company has been around for a while and is making money.
 It may be that the business is generating profit but needs a lot of money to grow to the next stage.
 The business may also be in decline and needs some extra capital to help it get back on track.

-Bankers and finance professionals supply the capital for private equity, and investment can range from several million, even into billions.
+Bankers and finance professionals supply the capital for private equity, and investments can range from several million, even into billions.

 The advantages of private equity